skippyr/chinatown/README.md

 - If your last command failed, as the dragon will spit fire.
 - Your host and user names.
 - If you have sourced a virtual environment, its base name.
-- Your current directory path abbreviated in a Fish shell like way.
+- Your current directory path, abbreviating parent directories by their initials.
 - If inside a Git repository, the branch name and the latest tag.

 ## Installation